How to save $1 million for retirement

-Follow our 4 smart moves and you'll have an easier road to that goal.
+Follow our 5 smart moves, and you'll have an easier road to reach that goal.

 Smart move 1.
 Start saving when you're young.

-If you start putting away $366 per month at age 25 and earn a 7% return over time, you'll have $1 million by the time you’re 65.
+If you can start saving $405 per month by age 25, an average annual return of 7% means you'll have $1 million by age 65.

-If you wait until you're 30 to start and earn that same return, you'll have to put away $525 per month.
+But wait until you're 30 to start saving, and you'll have to put away $585 per month to reach that goal.

 Our saving a million dollars calculator will show you how long it will take to reach your goal based on your monthly savings.